Cheranga/Demo.Selenium.Bank/Readme.md

 ## Install nuget packages
 * Install `Selenium.WebDriver`.
 This include all the selenium functionality to be used in the tests.
+* Install `SeleniumExtras.WaitHelpers`.
+This includes a lot of useful methods to be used when finding elements safely.
 * Install `FluentAssertions`.
 This helps us to write clean and readable assertions in tests.

 ## TODO